Synchronous optical networking: Framing

 In packet-oriented data transmission, such as Ethernet, a packet frame usually consists of a header and a payload.
 The header is transmitted first, followed by the payload (and possibly a trailer, such as a CRC).
 In synchronous optical networking, this is modified slightly.
 The header is termed the overhead, and instead of being transmitted before the payload, is interleaved with it during transmission.
 Part of the overhead is transmitted, then part of the payload, then the next part of the overhead, then the next part of the payload, until the entire frame has been transmitted.

 In the case of an STS-1, the frame is 810 octets in size, while the STM-1/STS-3c frame is 2,430 octets in size.
 For STS-1, the frame is transmitted as three octets of overhead, followed by 87 octets of payload.
 This is repeated nine times, until 810 octets have been transmitted, taking 125 μs.
 In the case of an STS-3c/STM-1, which operates three times faster than an STS-1, nine octets of overhead are transmitted, followed by 261 octets of payload.
 This is also repeated nine times until 2,430 octets have been transmitted, also taking 125 μs.
 For both SONET and SDH, this is often represented by displaying the frame graphically: as a block of 90 columns and nine rows for STS-1, and 270 columns and nine rows for STM1/STS-3c.
 This representation aligns all the overhead columns, so the overhead appears as a contiguous block, as does the payload.

 The internal structure of the overhead and payload within the frame differs slightly between SONET and SDH, and different terms are used in the standards to describe these structures.
 Their standards are extremely similar in implementation, making it easy to interoperate between SDH and SONET at any given bandwidth.

 In practice, the terms STS-1 and OC-1 are sometimes used interchangeably, though the OC designation refers to the signal in its optical form.
-It is therefore incorrect to say that an OC-3 contains 3 OC-1's: an OC-3 can be said to contain 3 STS-1's.
+It is therefore incorrect to say that an OC-3 contains 3 OC-1s: an OC-3 can be said to contain 3 STS-1s.